MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ---
-title: Enterprise-scale support for SAP on Azure construction set
+title: Enterprise-scale for SAP on Azure
-description: Learn about enterprise-scale construction sets that let you build platform workload landing zones.
+description: Learn about Enterprise-scale for SAP on Azure.
 author: JefferyMitchell
 ms.author: brblanch
 ms.date: 02/15/2021